-With that reputation, customers approached Katec seeking a method to facilitate safe, low-cost handling of their aerosol cans.
-Without an available solution, Katec developed the solution.
+With that reputation, customers approached Aerosolv seeking a method to facilitate safe, low-cost handling of their aerosol cans.
+Without an available solution, Aerosolv developed the solution.
 That solution is Aerosolv.

-Katec began manufacturing the Aerosolv aerosol can recycling system in 1991 to immediate success.
+Aerosolv began manufacturing their aerosol can recycling system in 1991 to immediate success.
 That year, the U.S. Military and companies nationwide avidly became the first adopters of the technology.
-To guarantee customer safety, Katec voluntarily submitted the Aerosolv system for the vigorous testing and high standards of the United States Environmental Protection Agency.
+To guarantee customer safety, Aerosolv voluntarily submitted the Aerosolv system for the vigorous testing and high standards of the United States Environmental Protection Agency.
 In December 1999 the joint U.S. EPA and California EPA Environmental Technology Verification and Certification Program certified Aerosolv for its safety and effectiveness.
 Today it remains the only aerosol can recycling system to receive such certification.